 National Arts and Humanities

 In 2017, we were selected as a National Arts and Humanities Youth Program Award Finalist for our Red Kite Project, Chicago’s original theatrical arts program for children on the autism spectrum and their families.
 This award distinguishes programs as one of the top arts and humanities programs in the country.

 In 2013, our Co-Founder and Artistic Director Jacqueline Russell was named “Hero of the Year” by the Chicago Chapter of AutismSpeaks for her work with children on the autism spectrum and their families.

 In 2010, our Co-Founder and Artistic Director Jacqueline Russell was appointed by the US State Department to serve as Cultural Envoy to Canada, related to her work with children on the autism spectrum and their families in Ontario.

 City of Chicago

 In 2017, our Co-Founder and Artistic Director Jacqueline Russell was honored as one of twenty trailblazing Chicago women (alongside Oprah Winfrey, Sandra Cisneros, and Gwendolyn Brooks), to have her likeness painted on a mural adorning the façade of the Chicago Cultural Center, painted by world-renowned artist, Kerry James Marshall.

-For questions or concerns related to development or donations, please contact our Associate Director of Development, Kay Kron, at firstname.lastname@example.org, or by calling (773) 227-0180 x316.
+For questions or concerns related to development or donations, please contact our Director of Communications and Events, Kay Kron, at firstname.lastname@example.org, or by calling (773) 227-0180 x316.